clairezcook/MARS8180/UpsetPlot.md

 )
 ```
 # UpSet plot
 Finally, we can plot the data!
 21 genes are significantly shared between San Diego depths.
-Interestingly, no genes were shared only by Honolulu depths, meaning that these samples are not distinct from other regions.
+Interestingly, no genes were significantly shared only by Honolulu depths, meaning that these samples are not distinct from other regions.

 ```
 ComplexUpset::upset(